Code-Institute-Submissions/ms1-gym/README.md

 #### Common Features Across All Pages

 - [x] **Header** - allows user to easily navigate across all pages
-    - The header itself is positioned to always be visible (positioned absolutely using Bootstrap 'sticky-top' class) at the top of the screen (mobile and desktop) which allows visitors to find it quickly.
+    - The header itself is positioned to always be visible (positioned absolutely using Bootstrap 'fixed-top' class) at the top of the screen (mobile and desktop) which allows visitors to find it quickly.
     - The brand logo is positioned on the left and is visible on all pages.
     - Navigation is included in the header to let the user intuitively locate it.
     - Navigation links is more visible when hovered over.
 This lets the visitor know that it is clickable.
-    - The navigation link, matching the page that the user is visiting, stays 'active' to let the user quickly establish which page she/he is visiting.
+    - The navigation link, matching the page that the user is visiting, stays 'active' to let the user quickly establish which page is visiting.
-    - Navigation links collapse in a home menu when viewed in mobile sizes.
+    - Navigation links collapse in a home menu when viewed on mobile device.

 - [x] **Accessibility**
     - All Pages have a description in case the image link breaks as well as helps screen readers.